‘Dissemination’ is a keyword in the world of European projects, serving as the focal point of application forms for Erasmus grant funding.

 Europass Dissemination Network ensures that any project related to education reaches the appropriate audience, thus giving visibility to the project results and ensuring their transfer and exploitation by relevant organizations or other stakeholders in the education community.

 Through its large network of partners and with 15 years of experience in European Projects, our Dissemination Network can reinforce your project Dissemination Plan by providing the following services:

 – Designing a project logo, leaflet, and brochure of project results;

 – Organizing national and international conferences in primary locations;

 – Disseminating project results through newsletters, social media, and related websites;

 – Disseminating project results by organizing relevant training courses.

 Europass Dissemination Network currently reaches the following partners worldwide:

 – 30 Europass academies in 18 European countries;

-– Hundreds of European schools collaborating with us through Erasmus KA1 and KA2 programs.
+– Thousands of European schools collaborating with us through Erasmus KA1 and KA2 programs.